 One of the most frustrating aspects of having a foot condition is the development of pain.
 This pain can make it difficult to go about your everyday life, whether you’re experiencing mild uncomfortable pain or severe pain that leaves you in agony.

-The disruption to your everyday life can be frustrating, since it can impact your ability to do things you love—or even run practical errands, such as walking around the grocery store or walking around for your job.
+The disruption to your everyday life can be frustrating as it can impact your ability to do things you love or even run practical errands, such as walking around at the grocery store or even at your workplace.

-Orthotic sandals can prevent continued stress on feet
+Orthotic sandals can help prevent you from placing continued stress on feet.

 Another benefit of wearing orthotic sandals is the fact that they will reduce the continued stress and pressure on your feet caused by a variety of foot conditions.

-Continued and untreated pressure and stress can not only worsen your initial foot condition, but cause further conditions to develop!
-The longer that your feet are placed under stress, the more likely it is that the symptoms will be serious, more painful, or even result in some permanent damage.
+Continued and untreated pressure and stress can not only worsen your initial foot condition but it can also cause further conditions to develop!
+The longer your feet are placed under stress, the more likely it is that the symptoms will be serious, more painful or even result in some permanent damage.

 The right kind of orthotic sandals will relieve this unnatural pressure on your feet; this not only eliminates pain, but perhaps more importantly, relieves the stress on your feet that can lead to more serious consequences down the line.